BitBotFactory/MikaLendingBot/docs/configuration.rst

 - Allowed range: 0.001 and up.
 - If you dislike loan fragmentation, then this will make the minimum for each loan larger.

-``autorenew`` If 0, does nothing.
-If 1, will enable autorenew on loans once the bot closes with CTRL-C.

 ``KeepStuckOrders`` If True, keeps orders that are "stuck" in the market instead of canceling them.

 - Default value: True